Writing sample · Messaging Framework · Enterprise GRC Platform Launch

 Channel Rationale

 Each channel was selected for its fit with specific personas and the stage of the buying journey it serves.
-Format is not a default — it follows from audience behaviour.
+Format follows from audience behaviour.

 Writing sample · Competitive Analysis & Strategic Recommendations · IT Services Market